Cais/nona/readme.txt

 [x] Clean up namespace references on theme specific functions; review generic functions using the 'bns_' namespace [x] Clean up widget code in functions.php
-[x] Clean up unnecessary backward compatibility checks [ ] Clean up internationalization strings ... look at providing a .pot file in future versions [ ] Review date.php template for better ways to incorporate end-user time and date settings [ ] Review changing post without title to use `Posted` instead of date (see Shades Theme); definitely implement if post-formats are used.
+[x] Clean up unnecessary backward compatibility checks [x] Clean up internationalization strings
+[ ] Consider providing a .pot file in future versions [ ] Review date.php template for better ways to incorporate end-user time and date settings [ ] Review changing post without title to use `Posted` instead of date (see Shades Theme); definitely implement if post-formats are used.
-[ ] Question: Should `wp_link_pages` be used after every instance of `the_content`?
+[ ] Re-create main background image for better seamless tiling [ ] Question: Should `wp_link_pages` be used after every instance of `the_content`?

 == Notes ==